Open 6:45 am until 2:30 pm

 In the school store we sell pens, pencils, paper, poster board, spiral notebooks, etc. Check the price list above the desk for a full list of items.
 Laminating is $.25 for a paper size item and $.50 for posters.

 The 24/7 Virtual Media Center is available at another link.
-If you want to access our databases, hit the back button and click on the icon next to Media Center - Media Research Center, Research Tools.
+If you want to access our databases, click here to access Choctaw Media Resources.

 The Media Center is also home to WBGI-TV.
 The production classes produce Tribal News which airs during SPEAR on Wednesdays and Fridays.
 On Tribal News you will see news, sports clips, interviews, and special features.
 If you are interested in being a part of WBGI, look for applications in the Media Center in the spring.
 You can be on camera or behind the scenes.